-- Whenever a Clearing Member ceases to be a Clearing Member in accordance with Section A-1A09, the amount of its Clearing Fund deposit shall be returned, subject to the time limit specified in Subsection A-611(2).
-All outstanding amounts chargeable against a Clearing Member's deposit in connection with its activities while a Clearing Member, shall be deducted from the amount to be returned. - 2) Thirty days after a Clearing Member has ceased to be member of the Corporation in accordance with Section A-1A09, the Corporation shall authorize such former member to withdraw its Clearing Fund deposit.
+Whenever a Clearing Member ceases to be a Clearing Member with respect to all Transactions covered by the Clearing Fund, in accordance with Section A-1A09, the amount of its Clearing Fund deposit, relating to the Transactions no longer being cleared, shall be returned, subject to the time limit specified in Subsection A-611(2), but not until all Transactions of the Clearing Member from which losses or payments chargeable to the Clearing Fund might result have been fulfilled or closed, or with the approval of the Corporation, another Clearing Member has been substituted thereon.
+All outstanding amounts chargeable against a Clearing Member's deposit in the Clearing Fund on account of Transactions effected whilstconnection with its activities while a Clearing Member, including pro-rata charges, shall be deducted from the amount to be returned.

+- 2) Thirty days after all outstanding items have been eliminated from the Clearing Member's accounts with the Corporation (the "Withdrawal Period") the balance of the Clearing Fund deposit owed to the former Clearing Member will be paid to that former member. - 3) If an Event of Default occurs during the Withdrawal Period, the period stops running and will begin to run again when the Event of Default has been resolved to the satisfaction of the Corporationa Clearing Member has ceased to be member of the Corporation in accordance with Section A-1A09, the Corporation shall authorize such former member to withdraw its Clearing Fund deposit.

-- Subject to Section A-1013, iff an amount charged against the deposits of Clearing Members in the Clearing Fund is subsequently recovered by the Corporation from the Clearing Member whose failure to pay led to the amount being charged, in whole or in part, the net amount of such recovery shall be paid or credited to the Clearing Members against whose deposit the loss was charged in proportion to the amount charged against their respective deposits, whether or not they remain Clearing Members. - Any Clearing Member that has had an amount charged against its deposit under Section A-609(2), shall have the right to claim from the Clearing Member whose failure to pay a deficiency led to the amount being charged and the Clearing Member shall be obliged to reimburse such other Clearing Member the amount so charged against the Clearing Member's deposit to the extent that such amount has not been recovered by the Corporation pursuant to A-612(1).
+- I) If a lossSubject to Section A-1013, if an amount charged pro-rata-against the deposits of Clearing Members in the Clearing Fund is afterwardsubsequently recovered by the Corporation from the Clearing Member whose failure to pay led to the lossamount being charged, in whole or in part, the net amount of such recovery shall be paid or credited to the Clearing Members against whose deposit the loss was charged in proportion to the amount charged against their respective deposits, whether or not they are stillremain Clearing Members. - 3) Any Clearing Member that has had a loss an amount charged against its deposit under Section A-609(2), shall have the right to claim from the Clearing Member whose failure to pay a deficiency led to the loss amount being charged and the Clearing Member shall be obligated obliged to reimburse such other Clearing Member, the amount so charged against the Clearing Member's deposit to the extent that such amount has not been recovered by the Corporation pursuant to A-612(1).